rimika-jaiswal/VHD/README.md

 # VHD
-Main paper and codebase for work on "Variational Hamiltonian Descent"
+Main paper and codebase for work on "Variational Hamiltonian Descent" accompanying extended abstract submission for talk to QSim 2026.